Dimension theory and degenerations of de Jonqui\`eres divisors: De Jonqui eres divisors on nodal curves of compact type

-The section $\sigma_{Y}|_Y$ will also vanish at the nodes of $\mathscr{X}_0$ belonging to $Y$, and in such a way that (\ref{eq:vanish}) is satisfied (we assume the limit series $l$ to be refined, so we have equality in (\ref{eq:vanish})).
-Hence the series $l_{Y}$ of type $\grd$ on $Y$ admits the de Jonqui\`eres divisor
+The sections above will also vanish at the nodes of $X$ belonging to $Y$, and in such a way that equality in (\ref{eq:vanish}) is satisfied.
+Hence we can give an equivalent description for de Jonqui\`eres divisors corresponding to a refined limit linear series $l$ on $X$ which will be useful later in the paper.
+We say that $\sum_{i=1}^k a_i D_i$ is a de Jonqui\`eres divisor for $l$ if: \begin{itemize} \item for each irreducible component $Y\subset X$ with only one node $q\in Y$, the series $l_Y$ admits the de Jonqui\`eres divisor

+where $d_{i,Y}=\deg D_{i,Y}$; \item for each irreducible component $Y\subset X$ with at least two nodes, the series $l_Y$ admits the de Jonqui\`eres divisor